How To Join

 If you have construction experience, we can sign you up as a new member when we have work available, and after we have put our existing members out to jobs.
 We are always interested in hiring hardworking men and women.
 Please call the hall with any questions.
 If you do not have construction experience, please see the “Apprentice Program” information below.

 Once you are signed up as a member of Local 1180, you are required to pay a $700 initiation fee.
 You are given time to pay on your initiation fee: as long as you are making a good-faith effort, you are provided 90 days to pay in full.

 When you are working, 6% of your gross wages will be deducted for working dues.
-There are also monthly dues of $39.00 per month for the 2019 calendar year.
+There are also monthly dues of $40.00 for the 2021 calendar year.
 These monthly dues must be paid whether you are working or not.
 To avoid suspension, dues are to be paid no later than the end of the following month you are paying for (for example, dues for the month of August must be paid by September 30).
 If dues are unpaid, on the first day of the third month, you will be suspended.
 You can mail a check or money order to the address above, or drop off payment at the hall.
 Also, we are now accepting credit card payments via the Member Portal.
 The hall is open 7:30 am to 4:00 pm, Monday through Friday.
 We also have a drop-off window for after-hours payments located on the right side of our enclosed front entrance.